Sarah Isgur: The Dispatch

-In November 2019, Isgur began working for The Dispatch as a full-time staff writer.
-The Dispatch was co-founded by Isgur's friend Toby Stock, alongside Jonah Goldberg and Steve Hayes.
+In November 2019, Isgur began working as a full-time staff writer for The Dispatch, co-founded by her "close friend" Toby Stock.
 Isgur joined The Dispatch after Stock sent out an email to his close friends in early 2019 asking for naming ideas for their new media company.
-Isgur received the email and met with Stock discuss her potentially joining The Dispatch.
+Isgur received the email and met with Stock to discuss her potentially joining The Dispatch.

 Isgur hosts the news organization's self-titled podcast, which features Goldberg, Hayes, and David French.

-Alongside French, Isgur also hosts the news organization's podcast, Advisory Opinions, which discusses law, culture, and religion.
+Isgur is the main host of the legal podcast, Advisory Opinions, alongside permanent guest David French.
+Advisory Opinions follows Supreme Court cases and news as well as other important or unique cases in the circuit court of appeals, district courts, or occasionally state courts.
+Isgur is famous for starting the "buckets" metaphor among Supreme Court Justices and attorneys.
+In 2024, Isgur defended Supreme Court justices' reluctance to adopt an ethics code, saying "They are already so isolated.
+I don’t know that people fully appreciate what the life of a Supreme Court justice is."

 Isgur occasionally appears as a guest on Goldberg's podcast, The Remnant.
 Additionally, Isgur writes a newsletter for The Dispatch titled The Sweep.

 ABC News

 On April 4, 2021, during an appearance on This Week, George Stephanopoulos announced that Isgur had joined ABC News as an analyst.